Is CPVC Piping Safe?

 In the chart below, findings from Kiwa’s Water Assessment showed the number of Legionella bacteria in the water flowing through a CPVC piping system was significantly lower than that of PPR.

 Chemical permeation in plumbing systems is when a substance or material comes in contact with the outside of a pipe and transmits contaminants through the pipe wall into your water supply.

 But because of the chlorine content, additives and chemical makeup of CPVC, the material is resistant to permeation of many common chemicals that can pollute water.

 FlowGuard® CPVC piping has been subjected to testing by international, third-party organizations focused on public health and safety.
 Based on these tests and our material’s approvals, FlowGuard CPVC is the one of the safest piping materials available.

 These organizations run piping material through standardized tests and issue certifications and approvals based on the results.
 FlowGuard CPVC has earned approvals for potable water applications by all major international agencies, including:

-More specifically, FlowGuard CPVC is approved for potable water applications and holds an NSF 61 Annex G certification.
+More specifically, FlowGuard CPVC water pipe is approved for potable water applications and holds an NSF 61 Annex G certification.
 NSF/ANSI 61 verifies the weighted average lead content within the piping material and that can be extracted out of the material is less than 0.25%.

 FlowGuard CPVC Pipe and Fittings